 How to spend 3 days in Nice, France – Summing up

 Nice is a dazzling city full of character, isn’t it?
 It’s colorful, charming, positive, and very tasty.
-And we’re sure that after 3 days in the city you’ll understand why Nice is nice (sorry, we had to!)!
+And we’re sure that after 3 days in Nice you’ll understand why this town is so loved by many.
 Now, with our guide, you’re ready to explore Nice in the best possible way.
-Enjoy your time in Nice, the jewel of Cote d’Azur and let yourself be enchanted.
+Enjoy your time in Nice, the jewel of Cote d’Azur, and let yourself be enchanted.
+Nice is nice!

 Our video from Nice